sumedhakoranga/djangoAuthentication/README.md

 ## Email Verification System

   - Email Service: Gmail API
-     - To verify each user's email address, the application uses Gmail API as the email service provider.
+     - The application uses Gmail API as the email service provider to verify each user's email address.
   - Verification Method: Unique Verification Token
      - Unique verification tokens are generated using the UUID library, and this token is sent to the user’s email address as part of the verification link.